Trio kidnapped, waterboarded Florida man after mistaking him for strip club coworker, authorities say

 They also threatened to kill him while pointing guns, Tasers and an electric drill at him, authorities said.

-The kidnappers learned the intended target and the victim's coworker was at their place of business, the Booby Trap gentlemen's club in Pompano Beach, so they took the victim there in a Porsche, authorities said.
+The kidnappers learned the intended target and the victim's coworker was at the Booby Trap gentlemen's club in Pompano Beach, so they took the victim there in a Porsche, authorities said.

 Once there, the kidnappers ordered the victim to go inside and lure out the intended target, but once inside the victim called law enforcement, the affidavit said.